 This recipe calls for ⅓ cup of coconut flour and can be replaced as follows:

-- Almond flour – this doesn’t absorb liquid as well as coconut flour, so the quantity used for this substitution is a little higher than most others.
+- Almond flour – doesn’t absorb liquid as well as coconut flour, so the quantity used for this substitution is a little higher than most others.
 Use an additional cup so the bread isn’t too moist.
-Each serving will still provide under ¼ cup of almond flour, which makes it a great low-FODMAP flour substitution for coconut flour.
+Each serving will still provide under ¼ cup of almond flour, which makes it a great low-FODMAP substitution for coconut flour.

 - Whey protein powder – Try swapping the coconut flour out with ½ cup of whey protein powder.
 Keep in mind, this is different from whey protein isolate.
 I used a vanilla protein powder instead of coconut flour and it made a spectacular low-carb, pumpkin protein bread.
 It did come out just a tad on the moist side, but still held up well even when slathered in butter.